Sets in Python are unordered collections that only contain unique elements. The set itself is not hashable, but it must contain hashable elements.

 Method 1: Using set.update()

-The set.update() is the most efficient and Pythonic method that accepts any type of iterable and adds its elements to the set without throwing any errors.
+The set.update() method is the most efficient and Pythonic way to add elements to a set, accepting any iterable and adding its elements without throwing errors.

 The above output shows a set with appended elements, and the order has been changed.